ljl-covid/links/README.md

 * [Emergency decree instituting the lockdown](https://www.gazzettaufficiale.it/eli/id/2020/03/08/20A01522/sg)
 * [Il Segnalatore's COVID-19 articles](https://ilsegnalatore.info/category/covid-19/), covering the epidemic in general and with daily updated sets of graphs based on official data but including predictions of future trends
 * [LiveNewsMap](https://livenewsmap.it/?region=italia) is not about the coronavirus in particular, but right now mostly is
+* [ISTAT mortality data](https://www.istat.it/it/archivio/240401) covering the first 4 months of 2020 compared to 2015-2019, in various formats and broken down by age and gender
 * [Age statistics for Lombardy](https://ugeo.urbistat.com/AdminStat/en/it/demografia/eta/lombardia/3/2)
 * [LeccoNotizie's map and statistics](https://lecconotizie.com/cronaca/lecco-cronaca/coronavirus-la-mappa-del-contagio-in-lombardia/) for the cases and deaths in Lombardy
 * [ISS press release concerning fatality by age groups 1](https://www.iss.it/en/comunicati-stampa/-/asset_publisher/fjTKmjJgSgdK/content/id/5286166)